6UOOON9/Hyper-GCN/README.md

 # Pretrained Models

 We provide the pretrained weights, configs and training logs.
-You can download pretrained models for producing the final results on NTU 60 & 120 in [Comming Soon!]().
+You can download pretrained models for producing the final results on NTU 60 & 120 in [Google Drive](https://drive.google.com/drive/folders/1Zi6l8NL_mp7I7v8FjizlRNTk7wZlNfkQ?usp=sharing).

 ## Acknowledgements